Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for

-Fig.\ref{Fig.11} displays the effect of transceiver IQ imbalance on Rough TX IQ Skew Estimation.
-Fig.\ref{Fig.11}(a) displays the relation between TX amplitude and phase imbalance and rough TX skew estimation error.
-Fig.\ref{Fig.11}(b) displays the relation between RX amplitude and phase imbalance and rough TX skew estimation error.
-Fig.\ref{Fig.11}(a) and Fig.\ref{Fig.11}(b) display that the estimation error is kept less than $\pm$1 ps when the TX and RX phase and amplitude imbalance are changed.
-Fig.\ref{Fig.11}(c) displays the relation between TX Y pol skew and rough TX Skew estimation error.
-Fig.\ref{Fig.11}(c) displays that the estimation error is kept less than $\pm$1 ps when TX Y pol skew changes from -6 ps to 6 ps.
-According to Fig.\ref{Fig.11}, it is concluded that the rough TX skew estimation error is unaffected by transceiver IQ imbalance, but is affected by the lower OSNR.
+Fig.\ref{Fig.11} displays the effect of transceiver IQ imbalance on TX IQ skew estimation.
+Fig.\ref{Fig.11}(a) and Fig.\ref{Fig.11}(b) display that the estimation error is kept less than $\pm$0.9 ps when the TX and RX phase and amplitude imbalance are changed.
+Fig.\ref{Fig.11}(c) displays that the estimation error is kept less than $\pm$0.9 ps when TX Y pol skew changes from -6 ps to 6 ps.
+According to Fig.\ref{Fig.11}, it is concluded that the TX skew estimation error is unaffected by transceiver IQ imbalance.

 It should be noted that transmitted X pol can be received as X or Y pol and vice versa.
-Therefore, does not allow simultaneous scanning delay on X pol and Y pol.
-The reason is that the scan controller is difficult to distinguish which is the X pol M(e(n)) and which is the Y pol M(e(n)), because the X pol M(e(n)) and Y pol M(e(n)) change simultaneously.
+Therefore, simultaneous scan delay on both X and Y polarizations is not allowed.